House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-On the whole, most users seemed to be pleased with both of these filter pitchers, and our testing confirmed that they’re both solid products.
-They’re so similar that it can be difficult to choose between them, but we think it comes down to a few simple things.
-The Brita pitcher costs less upfront and the replacements cost less as well, so if you want to save a few bucks, then stick with Brita.
-Since many people preferred the taste of the PUR, you may choose the PUR filter pitcher if you’re a self-professed water snob.
+Overall, most users seemed to be pleased with these filter pitchers, and our testing confirmed that they’re both solid products.
+They’re so similar that it can be challenging to choose between them, but we think it comes down to a few simple factors.

 Related posts